 A certified arborist can carry out what is called a Safe and Useful Life Expectancy report (SULE) to determine the viability of retaining a tree.
 If the tree is considered more of a danger than an asset, grounds for the removal of the tree can be argued.

 Trees can become dangerous very quickly and a lot of the time after a large storm has passed through.
-After prolonged rain or wind a large tree and become unstable and develop a lean.
+After prolonged rain or wind, a large tree becomes unstable and develop a lean.

 In other cases, they can be struck by lightning and split.
 Anywhere humans are, Oak trees need to be stable and safe, so once a tree becomes a danger to society, its removal should be considered.

 Oak wilt is a horrible fungal disease that causes the tree to wilt, lose its leaves, and eventually die.
 This transmits from tree to tree so the infected trees need to be removed and disposed of.

 If your tree has contracted Oak wilt you will need to alter your city arborist for inspection and advice on how to proceed.

 Generally, when you apply for an Oak tree to be removed, you submit an application with your city or county and give reasons for you wanting it removed.
 If the application is rejected there is an appeals process that can be followed.

 When appealing a decision to not allow a permit for removal, you will more than likely need to present further evidence to back up your reasons for removal.
 This will need to be in the form of a written arborist report.

 Having an independent arborist verify that the tree is in fact dangerous and needs removing will go a long way to helping push through the application approval.